dougalrm/aider-patterns-wow/data/docs/understanding_how_our_work_contributes_to_our_overall_purpose.md

 ![Image Description](Understanding%20how%20our%20work%20contributes%20to%20our%20overall%20purpose_media/media/image1.jpeg)

-# Understanding How Our Work Contributes to Our Overall Purpose (CDF Pattern)
+# Understanding How Our Work Contributes to Our Overall Purpose